G-dH/advanced-alttab-window-switcher/README.md

 `M`                       - Toggles full maximization of selected window on the current workspace and monitor.
 The current monitor is the one as described above.

-`N, Ctrl+Enter`           - Create a new window of selected application, if the application soupports it.
+`N, Ctrl+Enter`           - Opens new window of selected application, if the application soupports it.

 `F`                       - Moves the selected window to a new empty workspace next to its current workspace and switches the window to the fullscreen mode.
                             Next use of this action on the same window moves the window back to its original workspace and turns off the fullscreen mode.

-`Y, Ctrl+;/~`             - Toggles between Windows and Applications modes.
+`Ctrl+;/~, Ctrl+Super`    - Toggles between Windows and Applications modes.

 `T`                       - Creates a thumbnail preview of the selected window and places it at the bottom right of the current monitor.
 You can move the thumbnail anywhere on the screen using a mouse and you can make as many thumbnails as you want
 `P`                       - Opens preferences window of this extension.

-`Ctrl+Shift+Left/Right`   - In Applications mode with Favorites, changes the position of the selected favorite application
+`Ctrl+Shift+Left/Right`   - In App mode with Favorites changes the position of the selected favorite application in favorites list

+`Shift+Super`             - Toggles Activities Overview

+`Ctrl+Shift+Super`        - Toggles App Grid view

 ### Type to Search